nicoleka1/CarRentalProject/README.md

 #### Use Case 7: Rental Frequency Cars
 ------------------------------------------------------------
-Actors:         User, Application
+Actors:         Admin, Application

-Description:    Allows a user to see the rentalfrequency of cars.
+Description:    Allows an admin to see the rentalfrequency of cars.

-Precondition:   User is logged in and navigates to the rental frequency screen.
+Precondition:   Admin is logged in and navigates to the rental frequency screen.

-Postcondition:  User views the desired information.
+Postcondition:  Admin views the desired information.

 Main Flow:
-2. Application retrieves and displays the information.
+1. Application retrieves and displays the information.

 Alternate Flows:
 No data available: If no data is available, system displays a message.